 - 6.1.
-Initially set the seat back at an angle that corresponds to a 23-degree manikin torso angle (as measured by the SAE J826 H-Point manikin) or to that specified by the manufacturer. - 6.2.
+Initially set the seat back to the position specified in step 4.3. - 6.2.
 Place the ATD into the seat. - 6.2.1.
 For bucket seats, center the ATD on the seat cushion so that its midsagittal plane is vertical and coincides with the vertical longitudinal plane through the center of the seat cushion.